GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 Effort Sharing Regulation (2023/857/EC).

-At the European level, the overall greenhouse gas emission reduction targets for 2020 were set by European Regulation (EU) No 525/2013, concerning the Monitoring Mechanism Regulation (MMR), which was repealed by Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.
-This regulation sets out the institutions and procedures for achieving the Union's energy and climate targets, particularly the 2030 goals.
+At the European level, the reduction targets for total greenhouse gas (GHG) emissions by 2020 were set by Regulation (EU) 525/2013 on the Monitoring Mechanism of GHG emissions in the European Union, later repealed by Regulation (EU) 2018/1999 on the Governance of the Energy Union and Climate Action.
+This regulation defines institutions and procedures to achieve the objectives and milestones of the Energy Union, in particular the EU’s 2030 energy and climate targets.

-The European Union and its Member States, under the UNFCCC, the Kyoto Protocol, and subsequently the Doha Amendment to the Kyoto Protocol (2012) and the Paris Agreement (2016), committed to reducing their collective emissions by 20% by 2020 and by 40% by 2030 compared to 1990 levels.
+The European Union and its Member States, under the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, and subsequently the Doha Amendment to the Kyoto Protocol (2012) and the Paris Agreement (2016), committed to reducing their collective emissions by 20% by 2020 and by 40% by 2030 compared with 1990 levels.

-To support the achievement of the 2030 energy and climate objectives, the Italian Ministry of Environment and Energy Security (MASE) prepared a draft of the National Integrated Energy and Climate Plan (PNIEC) in June 2023.
-The final version is to be submitted to the European Commission by 30 June 2024.
+To contribute to achieving the EU’s 2030 energy and climate objectives, the Ministry of the Environment and Energy Security (MASE) developed the Integrated National Energy and Climate Plan (PNIEC).
+The final updated version of the plan, submitted to the European Commission on 1 July 2024, sets out new decarbonisation pathways to 2030 in line with the Fit for 55 package.

 DPSIR